mh2753/cassata-io/README.md

 # cassata-io

 ## Introduction
-Cassata is a simple, light-weight, persistent _Event Scheduler_.
-At the most basic level, it fires a given _Event_, at a given time, to a given URL.
-An _Event_ is just an arbitrary JSON defined by the user.

-Cassata can be used as a **Delay Queue** application behind an existing _Kafka_ or _RMQ_ to let them process events after a delay.
+Cassata is a simple, light-weight, persistent, multi-tenant _Event Scheduler_ as a service.
+Essentially, it allows an application to schedule an HTTP request (called an _event_) to be sent in the future to a specified URL

-Cassata is designed as a Scheduler Service (as opposed to a library), that can be managed and scaled independently of the services/applications using it.
+The scheduler is made up of a _Service_ that accepts requets from clients, a _Datastore_ (currently MySQL) that persists these requests and a _Worker_ that processes expired events.
+All these components can be run and scaled independently of each other.

 ## Components
 Cassata has three components: Service, Worker and the Datastore.

 **Service** is a Dropwizard based service that accepts requests to schedule/unschedule events via http endpoints and persists them in the datastore.
+(See API definition below)

 **Worker** is a long running Java application that periodically identifies the events that have expired, and fires them to their respective destinations.
+Clients can provide the HTTP method and optional headers that need to be sent with this request.
+(See API description below).
+In case of http failures in calling the destination URL, error codes and status messages can also be persisted to the datastore for diagnosis.

-**Datastore** is an RDBMS database (currently MySQL and Postgres are supported) that is used to store the event and its metadata.
+**Datastore** is a database (currently MySQL is supported) that is used to store the event and its metadata.

 ## Service API
 ### Create Event